Thermocouples in die casting:

 Core Thermocouple (Tc)

-- Location: The core thermocouple should be placed as close to the center of mass as possible, typically using existing coolant holes.
+- Location: Preferably, place the core thermocouple as close to the center of mass as possible, typically by utilizing existing coolant holes.
 If this is not possible, a representative load block with a thermocouple at its center of mass should be used.

 - Purpose: This placement helps in monitoring the internal temperature of the die.
 It is essential for understanding the cooling rate and ensuring uniform heat treatment.